Grandmothers’ treasure trove of wisdom about moon time

 > A special mission in the ceremony

-When I – Isharia – first traveled to America for the Kiva ceremony, then known as Kanto de la tierra,
+When I – Isharia – first traveled to the USA for the Kiva ceremony, known as Kanto de la tierra,

-I got my moon time again two weeks after my last bleeding, two days before the start of the ceremonies.
+I got my moon time two weeks after my last bleeding, two days before the start of the ceremony.

 At that time the following beautiful words were said to me:

 “If you get your moon time outside of your rhythm for the ceremony, then the great spirit and the great goddess have determined you to take on this special mission in the ceremony, for the earth and the people.”

 > A deep connection to mother earth

 An elder explained to us that we women, as the feminine principle, have a special connection with Mother Earth by nature.